sanan244/Live-Fake-News-Prediction/README.md

 # Completed: Live-Fake-News-Prediction
-This project aims to predict if the news on any week by CNN is real or fake.
+This project aims to predict if the news on any current week by CNN is real or fake.
 The source information is pulled from the weekly transcipts published on cnn's website.( https://transcripts.cnn.com/ )

 ## Code Review